Adillwma/QuantumHarmonics/README.md

 </div>

 We can get an idea of how the probability density manifests by adding some perspective shifted circles onto our plot to indicate the maxima of the probability density.
-These are mereley a guide to the eye.
-It is important to note these just highlight the local maximas, the probability density is a continuous function and is not limited to these points, i.e. there are not thin shells of probability density at these points, but rather the probability density a local maxima at these points.
+It is important to note these are mereley a guide to the eye, to highlight the local maximas, the probability density is a continuous function and is not limited to these circled radii.

 <div align="center">

 <img src="Images/output17.png" width=600>

-*Same plot as above with the added guides marking out the local maxima*
+*Same plot as shown above with the added guides marking out the local maxima for each probability density.*

 </div>

 The energy scale describes the required energy to move the electron from its bound state to infinity, a simpler way to think of it is the sum total energy of the nucleas and the electron is this much lower (hence the negative) than if they were seperated by an infinite distance

-In addition to the quantized negative energy states of the hydrogen atom, there is also a continuum of unbound positive energy states.

 So far we have been calculating in one dimension, but the hydrogen atom is a three-dimensional system.
 Fortunatly, in the $l = 0$ case, the wavefunctions are spherically symmetric, so we can extend our 1D results to 2D and 3D by simply squaring the wavefunction to get the probability density, and then plotting the probability density as a function of the radial distance from the nucleus.